-Nathan won’t eat tomatoes in most things.
-However, he likes this recipe as long as we serve it on a tortilla with cheese.
+Nathan won't eat tomatoes in most things.
+However, he likes this recipe if we serve it on a tortilla with cheese.
 It makes me so happy to know that I figured out another way to sneak in some healthy vegetables.
-This increases the amount of vegetables he is eating.
-Plus it adds variety to his sometimes very limited diet.
+This increases the number of vegetables he is eating.
+Plus, it adds variety to his limited diet.

 Other Articles by Homeschooling Dietitian Mom: